sh4nx0r/sh4nx0r.github.io/contact.md

-> For a **strict & confidential** communication, use the below PGP key to encrypt your personalized messages and send it to my emailc(**shan@signalhack.net**), otherwise you could simply connect with me on linkedin or twitter (available on the footer).
+> For a **strict & confidential** communication, use the below PGP key to encrypt your personalized messages and send it to my email (**shan@signalhack.net**), otherwise you could simply connect with me on linkedin or twitter (available on the footer).

 <pre>
 -----BEGIN PGP PUBLIC KEY BLOCK-----